About the author

 Besides being easier than you think, going digital and integrating software into your safety inspection program offers some truly great advantages from the get-go, including the following are major benefits.

 If carefully and consistently followed, SOPs are much more likely to produce safe results.
-Safety managers using digital platforms can easily create and share customizable checklists that describe and standardize detailed instructions to safely guide any manner of task, worker, or project.
-This way, safety measures can be incorporated directly into task execution rather than as an afterthought, ensuring safety from the start.
+Digital platforms enable safety managers to create and share customizable checklists.
+These checklists provide detailed instructions for safe task execution, worker guidance, or project standardization.
+This way, safety measures are incorporated directly into task execution rather than as an afterthought, ensuring safety from the start.
 This reduces overall inspection and remediation time, as well as the time and cost of rework.
 Similarly, inspectors can be given strict SOPs to make sure that what they are inspecting is both safe and compliant.

 Standardizing the same cloud-connected information across your organization, a digital SOP becomes the record of choice from which your entire workforce can perform tasks consistently and accurately, and the key to improving safety outcomes.